rob-blackbourn/jetblack-map/README.md

 ### Overlay Layer

-A tile layer can be added.
+An overlay layer can be added.

 ```typescript
 import {